junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 (Example: a person who weighs 60 kg would take 1 single dose of 30 mg the first day; 60 mg in 2 doses (of 30 mg each) the second day, and 3 doses of 60 mg each, per day, for 14 days.)
 Take the medicine after meals.

-Diethylcarbamazine may cause severe allergic reactions, which can partly be controlled with antihistamines—or cortico-steroids, given by a health worker.
+**Diethylcarbamazine may cause severe allergic reactions**, which can partly be controlled with antihistamines or cortico-steroids, given by a health worker.

 _Side effects:_ Diethylcarbamazine sometimes causes headache, tiredness, weakness, loss of appetite, stomach upset, cough, chest pains, muscle or joint pain, fever and rash.